Michal-Atlas/DawnStorm/dawnstorm.md

 <!-- TODO #5 -->

+- Cease
+- Command
 - Create
   - Tier I [`RD10`, `1 Mana`]: Spontaneously create an item no bigger than the width of your hand, creatable from resources that you are touching.
   - Tier II [`RD8`, `2 Mana`]: The item, must not exceed your outstretched arms length in any dimension.
 - Destroy
+- Divide/Dislocate
+  - Tier I [`RD10` , `1 Mana`]: Cut with your finger an inanimate object as if it were a knife.
+  - Tier III []: Metaphysical concepts
+- Heal
+  - Tier I [`RD7` , `1 Mana`]: Close an actively bleeding wound and prevents it from getting infected.
 - Join
   - Tier I [`RD10` , `1 Mana`]: Connect two items that touch in any way and make them movable only by a living creature.
-- Divide
-  - Tier I [`RD10` , `1 Mana`]: Cut with your finger an inanimate object as if it were a knife.
 - Kill
   - Tier I [`RD8` , `1 Mana`]: Cause Rot and Decay in a deceased animal or plant, making its body turn to dust within an hour.
-- Heal
-  - Tier I [`RD7` , `1 Mana`]: Close an actively bleeding wound and prevents it from getting infected.
 - Scry
-- Transmute
-- Summon
 - Show
-- Command
-- Cease
 - Stride
+- Summon
+- Transmute

 #### Elements